momentum-mod/docs/_posts/guides/2020-09-05-guide_custom-hud-menus.md

 The parameter for this command will autofill with all the available hud menus.

 ## File reading/writing
-Hud menus are stored in and read from `cfg/menus/` as `.kv3` files.
 Hud menus utilize Valve developed data format known as KeyValues3 (KV3).
+They are stored in and read from `cfg/menus/` as `.kv3` files
 Files with the suffix `_default` are not read from unless their counterpart does not exist.
 In which case, it will be copied and have the suffix removed for reading.